Button

 <cc-button>Get Started</cc-button>

-1. submit: The button submits the form data to the server.
-This is the default if the attribute is not specified for buttons associated with a <form>, or if the attribute is an empty or invalid value.
+: The button submits the form data to the server.
+This is the default if the attribute is not specified for buttons associated with a<form>

 <form name="contact-form" style="display: flex; align-items: flex-end; gap: .5em;">